 The main purpose is to develop combative skills like right timing, right spacing, and spontaneous response.
 Performing a pre-arranged routine of attacks and defences, rather than reacting to ad hoc movements, therefore, free the practitioners from worrying over what techniques to use next so that they can focus on developing combative skills.
 However, as in the case of solo set practice, most students today miss this main purpose of sparring sets, and perform them for demonstration.

 When students perform solo sets or sparring sets for demonstration, they neglect the training of combative techniques and skills.
 Their only concern is to perform the sets beautifully to please spectators.

 However, if they practice sparring sets for the purpose of training combat, they may be able to apply their kungfu techniques and skills for non-arranged fighting.
 Nevertheless, as practitioners in sparring sets follow pre-arranged movements, they have no opportunities to practice responding correctly and spontaneously to non-arranged situations.
 For this and other purposes, the shorter combat sequences are more effective.

-As part of our effort to help others who may like to know how we in Shaolin Wahnam train combat efficiency, we have revealed our basic combat sequences and their training principles in the Review section at /review/review.html , in the hope that kungfu students, irrespective of whether they learn from us or not, may be able to apply their kungfu techniques for combat.
+As part of our effort to help others who may like to know how we in Shaolin Wahnam train combat efficiency, we have revealed our basic combat sequences and their training principles in the Review Section in the hope that kungfu students, irrespective of whether they learn from us or not, may be able to apply their kungfu techniques for combat.
 Some of these training methods are kept as secrets by many other masters.

 Similarly, the original purpose of practicing a sparring set is to enable practitioners to perform their solo kungfu techniques skillfully in combat.
 They may have perfected their kungfu techniques in solo set practice, yet they may still be unable to apply them in combat because the skills of performing solo techniques are different from the skills of applying them in combat.